COMMENTS ON EXTRACTS FROM GAZETTE

 “trade area” – any area or location, place of production, collection and aggregation including (farm gates; factory premises; warehouses; silos; cold storages; any other structures or places, from where trade of farmers’ produce may be undertaken in the territory of India, but does not include (i) physical boundaries of principal market yards, sub-market yards and market sub-yards managed and run by the market committees formed under each State APMC Act in force in India; and (ii) private market yards, private market sub-yards, direct marketing collection centres, and private farmer-consumer market yards managed by persons

-- APMC market yards are the only place where farmer is protected statutorily by formal regulated processes for price discovery, third party trader authentication, and payment.
+- APMC market yards are the only place where farmer is protected statutorily (however weakly) by formal regulated processes for price discovery, third party trader authentication, and payment.

 - Traders will have no incentive/need to buy produce within APMC market yards in the new market ecosystem as they can freely trade in the trade area (outside APMC) as defined above, without obtaining registration/license and without being bound by any system for price discovery (see item 5 on next page)

 - Small farmers will be highly vulnerable as they lose all forms of institutional statutory protection in pricing and payment guarantees in the new free Trade Area defined in the Act.

 - This will only legitimize all shortcomings of the present system with respect to price discovery and farmer protections.